Paulinho (footballer, born July 1988)

 José Paulo Bezerra Maciel Júnior (born 25 July 1988), known as Paulinho, is a Brazilian former professional footballer who played as a midfielder.
+He was known for his physicality, stamina, late attacking runs into the penalty area and ability to contribute both defensively and offensively.

+Paulinho began his career in Brazil and had early spells in Lithuania and Poland before establishing himself at Corinthians, where he won the Campeonato Brasileiro Série A, the Copa Libertadores and the FIFA Club World Cup.
+He later played for Tottenham Hotspur, Guangzhou Evergrande, Barcelona and Al-Ahli, before returning to Corinthians and retiring in 2024.
+During his time at Barcelona, he won La Liga and the Copa del Rey.

+At international level, Paulinho represented the Brazil national team from 2011 to 2018.
+He was part of the squad that won the 2013 FIFA Confederations Cup and represented Brazil at the 2014 and 2018 FIFA World Cups.

 Club career

 Early career

 Paulinho began his playing career with Pão de Açúcar, joining the youth squad in 2004.
 After failing to break through into the first team, Paulinho joined Lithuanian side Vilnius in 2006.
 He played well for the club during his two seasons in Lithuania, scoring five goals from 38 domestic appearances, but at the end of the 2007 LFF Lyga campaign, Vilnius were relegated to the second division and Paulinho left the club where he moved to Poland, signing for Ekstraklasa side ŁKS Łódź.
 Following one season in Poland where Paulinho made 17 league appearances, he returned to Brazil and his first club Pão de Açúcar in the summer of 2008.
 After a single successful season, Paulinho was on the move again, joining Série B side Bragantino in 2009.